75-Hard-Student-Edition/75-student-readthedocs/docs/source/App Flow and Features.rst

 - Enabling or disabling notifications
 - Selecting a preferred reminder time
+- Setting a bedtime
+- Setting the time for mindfulness exercises

 5. Calendar View
 ----------------

-This view displays each habit as a time-based block in a daily timeline layout, aligned with the preferred time the habit is meant to be completed.
+This view displays each task as a time-based block in a daily timeline layout, aligned with the preferred time the task is meant to be completed.

 Users can:

-- Add habits (e.g., evening walk, study) and assign a preferred time
+- Add tasks (e.g., evening walk, study) and assign a preferred time
-- Mark habits as completed
+- Mark tasks as completed
-- Edit habit details and time
+- Edit task details and time
-- View habit history for past completion records
+- View task history for past completion records
+- Delete tasks

 6. Add Task View
 ----------------